Inertial Particles in Superfluid Turbulence: Coflow and Counterflow: Results

-deviations from this simple-scaling form are evident at large values of $\tau/t^n_{\eta}$.
-The plots in Fig.~\ref{fig:wpdf_m} (and in Fig. S8 of the Supplemental Material~\cite{supplemental}), for inertial particles, are qualitatively similar to their classical-fluid-turbulence counterparts~\cite{Akshay2018}.
+deviations from these simple-scaling form are evident at large values of $\tau/\tau^n_{\eta}$.

 Flight-crash events have also been studied for coflow ST and thermal-counterflow ST in experiments with superfluid $^4$He, by using particles that are like Lagrangian tracers~\cite{Mantia2019}.
-These experiments find that,\textit{ on scales larger than the mean inter-vortex spacing and for mechanically driven coflow ST}, there are negatively skewed PDFs ${\rm P}({ W}/\sigma_W)$, which are signatures of flight-crash events (see above); these experimental results are in consonance with our findings for coflow ST (Figs.~\ref{fig:wpdf_m}(a-c)).
-Experiments~\cite{Mantia2019} have also shown that the skewness of ${\rm P}({ W}/\sigma_W)$ is more in coflow ST than in counterflow ST; this is also in agreement with our results (see Figs.~\ref{fig:wpdf_m}(d-f) and Fig. S8 in the Supplemental Material \cite{supplemental}).
+These experiments find that, \textit{ on scales larger than the mean inter-vortex spacing and for mechanically driven coflow ST}, there are negatively skewed PDFs ${\rm P}({ W}/\sigma_W)$, which are signatures of flight-crash events (see above); these experimental results are in consonance with our findings for coflow ST (Figs.~\ref{fig:wpdf}(a-b)).
+Experiments~\cite{Mantia2019} have also shown that the flight-crash events are less apparent in counterflow ST than in coflow ST; and there are signatures of positively skewed velocity-difference PDFs as well; this is in agreement with our results [Figs.~\ref{fig:wpdf}(c-d)] for light particles.
 Furthermore, these experiments~\cite{Mantia2019} find that,\textit{on scales smaller than or comparable to the mean inter-vortex spacing}, there is less evidence for flight-crash events than in classical-fluid turbulence; we cannot address this here because, as we have noted above, the HVBK model cannot be used for a description of superfluid turbulence on length scales smaller than or comparable to the mean inter-vortex spacing.
+But even in this model of HVBK, the results of counterflow are strikngly different from that of coflow.